 \subsection{Stability when outliers present}

-As we have mentioned in the theoretical analysis part, our estimator selection procedure possesses the stability when there is a slight departure from the presumption $\gR^{*}=\gR_{\bsg^{*}}$ with $\bsg^{*}$ beging piecewise constant on $\sW$.
-One of the application scenario for this property is when there is a small proportion of outliers presenting in the observations which has attracted more and more attention recently in the changepoint detection.
-In this section, we test the practical performance of ES as well as its competitors when outliers present.
-We take the signal \texttt{fms} ($\sigma=0.2$) as an example since most of the existing methods behave rather well under this signal.
-Based on this signal, we add outliers by randomly choosing five points among the sequence of length $n=497$ and modifying the values of them into 3.
-The results of all the estimators are shown in Table~\ref{result-2}.
+As noted in the theoretical analysis, our estimator selection procedure remains stable even with slight deviations from the assumption $\gR^{*}=\gR_{\bsg^{*}}$, where $\bsg^{*}$ is piecewise constant on $\sW$.
+This property is particularly relevant when a small proportion of outliers is present in the data, a scenario that has received increasing attention in changepoint detection.
+In this section, we evaluate the practical performance of ES and its competitors in the presence of outliers.
+Using the \texttt{fms} signal ($\sigma=0.2$), which is known to perform well with existing methods, we introduce outliers by randomly selecting five points from a sequence of length $n=497$ and altering their values to 3.
+The results of all estimators are shown in Table~\ref{result-2}.

 We can observe from Table~\ref{result-2} that in such a scenario PELT, SMUCE, CL, WBS sSIC, FDR and robseg (Huber) are all not robust with respect to the outliers and they all overestimate the number of changepoints due to fitting the outliers.
 The CBS and cumSeg still systematically underestimate the number of changepoints.
 It is not that surprising robseg (biweight) proposed in \cite{ChaDetectOut} is quite robust in this scenario since it was designed to handle such an issue.
 It shows a very high frequency 0.956 to recover the correct number of changepoints.
 Moreover, from the quantity of empirical risk $\widehat R_{n}(\cdot)$, it turns out robseg (biweight) outperforms all the other candidates significantly which also indicates an excellent performance of localising the changepoints as well as estimating the value of $\bsg^{*}$ on each segment.
 Our selection procedure automatically gives the preference to robseg (biweight) in this case with frequency 1.000 which confirms the stability of our selection rule practically.